 The company has made an assessment based on historical observed loss rates when measuring ECLs on trade receivables.
-Provisions are based on historical observed loss rates over the expected life of the receivables and has been applied accordingly.

 e.
 Offsetting

 Financial assets and financial liabilities are offset and the net amount is reported in the Statement of Financial Position if, and only if, there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, or to realise the asset and settle the liability simultaneously.
 This is generally not the case with master netting agreements unless one party to the agreement defaults and the related assets and liabilities are presented gross in the Statement of Financial Position.